AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Final Report Draft.md

 <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/HRSExperiment3.png" width=600>

-Figure 8: Effluent turbidity after flushing the flocculato
+Figure 8: Effluent turbidity after flushing the flocculator

 In the HRS Team's sedimentation tank design, the floc blanket develops gradually from the bottom of the tank to the top.
 As is evidenced by Figure 8 above, there is a spike in turbidity at approximately 5.5 hours.
 This is likely due to the overflow of flocs being pushed out of the recirculator.

-Furthermore, the two trials of the experiment vary
+Furthermore, the two trials of the experiment vary [...]

 Aside from these anomalies, the general trend of the figure suggests that flushing the flocculator results in a much more gradual floc blanket decay.
 As can be seen in Figure 7 of Experiment 2, the effluent turbidity increased by approximately 15 NTU as the floc blanket began to decay.
 However, in Figure 8 of Experiment 3, the effluent turbidity increased by only about 2.5 NTU.